laanwj/bitcoin/README.md

 - lmdb database is stored in `chainstate2` and `index2` directories as to not overlap with leveldb databases.

-- initial results show that it is faster (see performance results below)
+- initial results show that it is faster in some cases but slower in other - more research is needed into when and why - see performance results below.

 issues
 ---------